Danny-hacks/Background-Color-Flipper/README.md

       Just as the name states, this is a background color flipper.
       It changes the background color on click, with the hex code.

-      Here's a link to the the site: bvckground-color-flipper.netlify.app
+      Here's a link to the the site: https://bvckground-color-flipper.netlify.app